General region overview

 The India, Middle East and Africa region (IMEA) is a significant export market for New Zealand.
 It is also a region of vast diversity and varying levels of economic development.

 There has been a strong response across IMEA to the COVID-19 outbreak, with most countries pausing commercial flights and closing borders.
 Existing geopolitical tensions in the region have taken a back seat as countries react to the immediate COVID-19 threat.

-There are considerable social impacts across the region – with most events, gatherings, schools, entertainment, restaurants and sports venues closed across multiple markets.
-Governments are increasingly moving to stricter enforcement, including police patrols and curfews, broadly similar to New Zealand's COVID-19 Alert Level.
+There are variable, and in some cases considerable, social impacts across the region, with most events, gatherings, schools, entertainment, restaurants and sports venues closed across multiple markets.
+Governments have used varying levels of enforcement, including police patrols and curfews, to control infection rates.